-- 2.1 A framework has been implemented that has addressed the following issues: - The different types of risk Strategic and Operational. - Where it should be managed. - Corporate, and Operational roles and accountabilities. - The need to drive the policy throughout the Board. - Prompt reporting of accidents, losses, changes etc. - 2.2 In many cases, risk management follows existing service management arrangements. - 2.3 Strategic risk is best managed by the Board. - 2.4 The Chief Executive will be responsible for the Board's overall risk management strategy and will report directly to the Board. - 2.5 The Chief Executive will be responsible for the Board's overall Health and Safety policy and will report to the Board. - 2.6 It is envisaged that the development of a risk management strategy will encourage ownership of risk and will allow for easier monitoring and reporting on remedial actions / controls.
+- 2.1 A framework has been implemented that has addressed the following issues: - The different types of risk Strategic and Operational - Where it should be managed - Corporate and Operational roles and accountabilities - The need to drive the policy throughout the Boards - Prompt reporting of accidents, losses, changes etc. - 2.2 In many cases, risk management follows existing service management arrangements. - 2.3 Strategic risk is best managed by the Board. - 2.4 The Chief Executive will be responsible for the Cowick & Snaith Internal Drainage Boards' overall risk management strategy, and will report directly to them. - 2.5 The Chief Executive will be responsible for the Cowick & Snaith Internal Drainage Boards' overall Health and Safety policy and will report to them. - 2.6 It is envisaged that the development of a risk management strategy will encourage ownership of risk and will allow for easier monitoring and reporting on remedial actions / controls.